-Management considers the value of credit spread included in the discount factor applied on estimated future cash flows from the mortgage bonds in periods after fifth year from the balance sheet date as a key assumption not derived from observable market inputs which is influencing the fair value of Level 3 financial instruments.
+Management considers the value of the credit spread included in the discount factor applied on the estimated future cash flows from mortgage bonds in periods after the fifth year from the balance sheet date as a key assumption not derived from observable market inputs which is influencing the fair value of Level 3 financial instruments.

-As at 31 December 2014, an increase / (decrease) of a credit spread by 50 basis points would (decrease) / increase the fair value of the mortgage bonds included in level 3 by CZK 46,402 thousand.
-Such a change of the credit spread is based on the variability of mortgage bond quotes that were observed by the management on the market.
+As at 31 December 2015, an increase / (decrease) of a credit spread by 50 basis points would (decrease) / increase the fair value of the mortgage bonds included in Level 3 by CZK 56,520 thousand (CZK 46,402 thousands as at 31 December 2014).
+Such a change of the credit spread is based on the variability of mortgage bond quotes that were observed y the management on the market.